perrutquist/timer_app/README.md

 ## Generate timers with ChatGPT 🪄

 Need a quick set-up or some inspiration?
-You can ask a Large Language Model (LLM) such as ChatGPT to produce a perfectly-formatted timer list that you can paste straight into the app.
+You can ask a Large Language Model (LLM) such as ChatGPT to produce a formatted timer list that you can paste straight into the app.

 Example prompt (edit the workout description to your liking):

 ```
-You are creating a plain-text list of timers for the Multi-Timer PWA.
+Please write a plain-text list of timers for a the multi-timer app.

 FORMAT (exactly):

 duration ; heading ; sub-heading ; color ; bells

-▪ duration — mm:ss (zero-padded) or seconds
+▪ duration — mm:ss (zero-padded)
-▪ heading / sub-heading — any text
+▪ heading - Text to be displayed in large font
+▪ sub-heading - Text to be displayed in smaller font
-▪ color — any valid CSS colour name or code
+▪ color — any valid CSS colour name
 ▪ bells — integer, number of beep sounds at the end (default 0)

+Example:

+00:03 ; Get Ready! ; ; white ; 1
+00:20 ; Sit-ups ; As many as possible! ; red; 2
+00:10 ; Rest ; Get ready for plank. ; green; 1
+00:20 ; Plank ; Engage your core! ; red; 2
+00:00 ; Done! ; ; white

 Task: Design a HIIT routine with
-• 3 rounds of 20 s Work / 10 s Rest
+9 rounds of 20 s work / 10 s rest.
+1 minute rest after each 3rd round.
-• 60 s Rest between rounds
+5 rounds of 45 s stretch, 15 s rest.

+Use different types of exercises as headings, alternating between core, arms and legs.
+Give tips specific to the exercise as subheading, or just general encouragement.
-Colours: red for Work, green for short Rest, white during long Rest
+Colors: red for work, green for short rest, blue for stretch, white during long rest
-Play 2 bells after each Work interval and 1 bell after each Rest.
+Play 2 bells after each work/stretch interval and 1 bell after each rest.

 Return ONLY the timer lines, nothing else.
 ```